|

 brother, friend, teammate,

 warrior, servant, and great American.
+Since the first

 U.S forces set foot on Afghan soil following